benjisho/iptables-guide-and-templates/README.md

 - The templates are based on best practices and common scenarios, but they are not meant to be used as-is without proper testing and customization.
 - They are designed to help you protect your server from various cyber attacks, such as DDoS, brute force, SQL injection, XSS, etc.
 - You can use the templates as a starting point or a reference for creating your own iptables rules and modify, combine, or extend the templates to suit your needs.
-- The templates cover a wide range of cebersecurity topics.
+- The templates cover a wide range of cybersecurity topics.